ibm-cloud-docs/EventStreams/eventstreams155.md

 4. Retrieve the Cloud Resource Name (CRN) of the key using the **View CRN** option in the key management service instance GUI.
 5. Provision an instance of [{{site.data.keyword.messagehub_full}}](/docs/EventStreams?topic=EventStreams-getting_started).
 This feature is supported on the Enterprise plan only.

-If privisioning through {{site.data.keyword.Bluemix}} console, select a key management service instance and then select a root key from the instance.
+If provisioning through {{site.data.keyword.Bluemix}} console, select a key management service instance and then select a root key from the instance.

 If provisioning through CLI, use this command: